SanhitaD207/2020Fall_projects/README.md

 ##Introduction

+The NYC open data initiative provides a vast number of data sources for analyses.
+New York City is densely populated with a huge local as well as tourist populations.
+A substantial portion of this population also owns motor vehicles of different kinds.
+There are a large number of motor vehicle collisions that are reported and we decided to analyze different causes and metrics around these collisions data.

+The dataset contains the details about the crashes reported in NYC from 2012-2020.

 ##Hypotheses

+We came up with a few scenarios that we wanted to verify with the help of the data:

 ####Hypothesis - I
-Of all collisions occurring late in the night (between 12 am - 5 am), the majority are caused due to overspeeding.
+During the night time (12 am - 5 am) the streets are usually empty and some of the traffic lights are also turned off.
+Also, there are lesser pedestrians around.
+So it could be possible that majority of the collisions occurring at night are caused because people driving at night tend to over-speed.
+##### Results

 ####Hypothesis - II
-Of all crashes, a majority number is caused by persons between the age of 16-25.
+Of all crashes, a majority number is caused by persons between the age of 16-25 because they are relatively inexperienced.

+##### Results

 ####Hypothesis - III
-The number of collisions increased with an increase in population
+The number of collisions increased with an increase in population density because more people will be driving on the roads.

+##### Results

 ####Hypothesis - IV
 Crash locations are not random.
 The collisions are bound to specific areas due to a badly planned network of roads/traffic signs.

+##### Results

 ##Data Sources